 November 3 - December 27: "Girls Just Wanna Paint" group exhibit

 Application to Exhibit

-The Clemens gallery is accepting applications for exhibiting in 2016 - 2017.
-Currently, the Dolphin Gallery is booked for the 2016 and 2017 seasons.
+The Clemens gallery is accepting applications for exhibiting in 2018.
+Currently, the Dolphin Gallery is booked for the 2018 season.
 If you are interested in exhibiting in the Clemens Gallery, please fill out the following applications and submit them to the Library Director: